agsamdev/FCC-JavaScript-DSA/Fourth-Section/Basic-OOP/README.md

     - `clearCart()`: Clears all items from the cart after user confirmation.
     - `calculateTaxes(amount)`: Calculates the tax amount based on the subtotal.
     - `calculateTotal()`: Calculates the total amount including taxes and updates the display.
-- **Event Handling**: The script uses event listeners to respond to user actions, such as adding items to the cart.

-## Conclusion
-Understanding the basic principles of OOP in JavaScript is essential for building scalable and maintainable applications.
-The use of classes and objects in the Shopping Cart project demonstrates how OOP can be applied to manage state and behavior effectively.